GET READY! A new Adobe Exchange is coming soon!

 As a unified destination that brings third party integrations with Creative Cloud, Document Cloud & Experience Cloud, under a single umbrella, Adobe Exchange will make it easier for your customers to discover and acquire third party apps that expand and enhance what they can achieve on Adobe’s Clouds.

 Step 1 – Prepare new preview images, videos, and host app compatibility to comply with the new listing specifications.

-Step 2 – Update your product for Adobe CC product and version compatibility, and make any other changes.
+Step 2 – Update your product for Adobe CC product and version compatibility, and make any other changes if applicable.

-The new website improvements include enhanced listings with video support, SEO optimization, alternate install options, a brand new design, and more to help you get your apps discovered and streamline the experience for customers, but this is just the start.
-We have many more features and releases on our next generation platform planned and will share details shortly.
+Improvements to the marketplace include enhanced listings with video support, SEO optimization, installation options, and a brand new design to help you get your apps discovered and a streamlined experience for customers, but this is just the start.
+We have many more features and releases planned for our next generation platform.

 Frequently Asked Questions

 Q. What are the key benefits of the new Adobe Exchange Producer Portal?

 A. There are several key new features we have added to the new Exchange Producer Portal based on feedback from producers: